EFG Holding: Research

-EFG Hermes Research division offers its clients coverage of MENA markets, including more than 150 companies representing c.
+EFG Holding Research division offers its clients coverage of MENA markets, including more than 150 companies representing c.
 60% of the region's aggregate market capitalisation.
 The team offers economics and strategy coverage of 11 key countries in the Arab world.
 Products include equity research, strategy and macro-strategy notes, sector overviews, economic notes, industrial research and country-specific economic and banking data reports.

 Strategy

-EFG Hermes global strategy relies heavily on expanding in frontier emerging markets FEM.
+EFG Holding global strategy relies heavily on expanding in frontier emerging markets FEM.
 Therefore, the company has made its priority to enter into the major financial hubs of the Middle-East, namely Egypt, the United Arab Emirates, Saudi Arabia, Qatar, Oman, Kuwait and Lebanon.
 Further expansions focused on key African financial hubs such as Kenya as a hub for East Africa and Nigeria as a hub for West Africa.

 United Arab Emirates

 EFG Hermes launched its brokerage activities in the UAE in early 2005, and by early 2007 had captured dominant market share on Dubai Financial Market.
 The firm is also the top ranked broker on the Abu Dhabi Securities Market, Dubai Financial Market and Nasdaq Dubai.

-In December 2005, EFG Hermes was granted a license by the Dubai International Financial Centre to conduct asset management and investment banking activities.
+In December 2005, EFG Holding was granted a license by the Dubai International Financial Centre to conduct asset management and investment banking activities.
 EFG Hermes UAE is regulated in this capacity by the Dubai Financial Services Authority, an independent regulatory authority that operates to the standards of major financial centers such as London and New York City.
 Out of Dubai, the firm manages the region's top performing funds and has closed a number of landmark investment banking transactions.
 In February 2006, EFG Hermes UAE was also granted a license to conduct brokerage activities from within the Dubai International Financial Centre and became the first regional trading, clearing and custody member of the Dubai International Financial Exchange, its wholesale exchange.

 Kingdom of Saudi Arabia

-EFG Hermes was granted a license from the Capital Market Authority (Saudi Arabia) to launch its operations in the Kingdom of Saudi Arabia in March 2007 offering securities brokerage, investment banking, asset management and research services in the largest investment market in the region.
+EFG Holding was granted a license from the Capital Market Authority (Saudi Arabia) to launch its operations in the Kingdom of Saudi Arabia in March 2007 offering securities brokerage, investment banking, asset management and research services in the largest investment market in the region.
 The brokerage arm reached the #1 position among the 12 independent brokerage companies, despite having started trading properly only in the third quarter of 2007.